plone/guillotina/docs/source/index.md

-# Guillotina: The Python AsyncIO REST API Framework
+# The Python AsyncIO REST API Framework

 Guillotina is the only full-featured Python AsyncIO REST Resource Application Server designed for high-performance, horizontally scaling solutions.